simonowen/pyz80/README.md

   - Add PRINT directive
   - Local symbols used in an included file will search the parent file to find a definition
-  - Chooses more appropriate names for files on the Sam disk image, based on the input source filename (reported by Thomas Harte)
+  - Chooses more appropriate names for files on the SAM disk image, based on the input source filename (reported by Thomas Harte)
   - Fixed options --obj and -o were incorrectly conflicting (reported by Thomas Harte)
   - Fixed symbol names containing strings 0b and 0x were misparsed (fixed by Simon Owen)
   - Fixed a misparseing of incorrect instructions of the form LD H,(23) (reported by Thomas Harte)